MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/02.Data preprocessing - stage 1/README.md

 At this stage

 * This notebook contains:
-     * operations of downloading raw sales units data for a single product for each panel pharmacy aggregated into weeks

      * verification of completeness of data and lack of deviations
      * missing data implementation